 II.
 Exploring the different uses of shall

 Shall is associated with the future tense, but such modal verb is not usually used in that sense.
-Regarding this topic, Michael Vince (1994, p.
-9) says the following: "The use of shall for the first person in future reference is generally considered to be restricted in British English and possibly declining in use. [...].
-For some speakers, shall is used in formal speech and in written language".
+Regarding this topic, Vince (1994) points out the following: "The use of shall for first person in future reference is generally